mdeweerd/zha-toolkit/README.md

 in [Home Assistant](https://www.home-assistant.io/) (an open source home automation software).

-You can add ZHA Toolkit as custom service to Home Assistant using [HACS (Home Assistant Community Store)](https://hacs.xyz/).
-ZHA Toolkit is already available HACS default repository list.
+You can add ZHA Toolkit to Home Assistant using
+[HACS (Home Assistant Community Store)](https://hacs.xyz/).
+ZHA Toolkit is available in HACS' default repository list.

 ## Purpose

-The purpose of ZHA Toolkit and its Home Assistant 'Services' feature, is to provide direct control overi low level zigbee commands provided in ZHA or Zigpy that are not otherwise available or too limited for some use cases.
+The purpose of ZHA Toolkit and its Home Assistant 'Services' feature, is to provide direct control over low-level zigbee commands provided in ZHA or Zigpy that are not otherwise available or too limited for some use cases.

 ZHA Toolkit can also:

-- Serve as a framework to do local low level coding (the modules are reloaded on each call).
+- Serve as a framework to do local low-level coding. zha-toolkit reloads its python modules - including user custom modules - on each call, applying code changes immediately.

-- Provide access to some higher level commands such as ZNP backup (and restore).
+- Provide access to some higher-level commands such as ZNP backup (and restore).

 - Make it easier to perform one-time operations where (some) Zigbee